rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/api-basics.md

 For paginated requests, you can request a specific page of results.
 For some paginated requests, you can also specify the number of results per page.
 To set these parameters pass them to the `request` function as keys in the final options argument.
-The default value for the per page attribute is 30, and only values between 1 and 100 are allowed.
+The default value for the `per_page` attribute is 30, and only integer values between 1 and 100 are allowed.

 For example, if you wanted the second page of currently open tickets with 50 tickets per page you would write: